squidfunk/mkdocs-material/docs/tutorials/blogs/engage.md

        Because for a blog post the title is the basis of the URL, it makes sense to use the `Discussion title contains page <title>` option.
-    4. Under `Discussion Category` choose `Announcements` to limit the creation of new discussions to Giscuss and people with maintainer or admin permissions.
+    4. Under `Discussion Category` choose `Announcements` to limit the creation of new discussions to Giscus and people with maintainer or admin permissions.
     5. Under `Features`, select the following:
          1. Enable reactions for the main post